 "Don't you want to be a real surgeon?"

 "Don't do that!
-Do anything but that!"
+Do

 "You are going to hate your life."